This simple mulled wine recipe makes a delicious warm cocktail. It's perfect for a holiday party or those cold winter evenings.

 - Peel of 1 lemon

 - 8 whole cloves

-- 1 cinnamon stick
+- 2 cinnamon sticks

-- Strain the mulled wine through a fine sieve into a serving jug or serve straight from the pot and use a ladle.
+- Strain the mulled wine through a fine sieve into a serving jug, or serve straight from the pot and use a ladle.
 Pour into glasses and add sliced orange for garnish.

 - Store - To store the mulled wine, let it cool completely, then pour it into an airtight container and refrigerate it for up to 3 days.
 It can be reheated on the stove on low heat, or in a slow cooker on 'Low' until warmed through.

 Add all the ingredients except for the brandy in a slow cooker or crockpot and heat on 'Low' for around 1 hour until hot.